Phala-Network/phala-blockchain/docs/multisig-mq.md

 This API functions by requiring messages to contain a list of signatures derived from the hash of the message, obtained from N workers within the cluster.
 Here, N is a configurable parameter that can be set according to the specific requirements of each cluster.

-In addition to the message itself, the signed content includes a Serial Number (SN) and the hash of the previous message.
+In addition to the message itself, the signed content includes a Serial Number (SN), the hash of the previous message and `the current cluster state root hash`.
 The SN is monotonically increasing to ensure a consistent order.

 Upon receiving a message, the chain will validate the contents with each of the signatures.
 If any of the verifications fail, the message will be rejected and the SN will not increment.